-Redemptions in Kind: The Fund reserves the right to honor requests for redemption or repurchase orders made by a shareholder during any 90-day period by making payment in whole or in part in portfolio securities ("redemption in kind") if the amount of such a request is large enough to affect operations (if the request is greater than the lesser of \$250,000 or 1% of the Fund's net assets at the beginning of the 90-day period).
-The securities will be chosen by the Fund and valued using the same procedures as used in calculating the Fund's NAV.
-A shareholder will be exposed to market risk until the securities are sold and may incur transaction expenses in converting these securities to cash.
+Redemptions in Kind: The Fund reserves the right to honor requests for redemption or repurchase orders made by a shareholder during any 90-day period by making payment in whole or in part in portfolio securities ("redemption in kind") if the amount of such a request is large enough to affect operations (if the request is greater than the lesser of \$250,000 or 1% of the Fund's net assets at the beginning of the 90-day period) or, subject to the approval of the Board of Trustees, in other circumstances identified by the Fund's adviser.
+The securities will be chosen by the Fund and valued using the same procedures as used in calculating the Fund's NAV in conformity with applicable rules of the SEC and the Trust's Policy and Procedures Related to the Processing of In-Kind Redemptions.
+A shareholder will be exposed to market risk until the securities are sold, generally will incur brokerage charges on the sale of portfolio securities so received in the payment of redemptions and may incur other transaction expenses in converting these securities to cash.

-When Redemptions are Sent: Once the Fund receives your redemption request in "good order" as described below, it will issue a check based on the next determined NAV minus the redemption fee, if any, following your redemption request.
+When Redemptions are Sent: Once the Fund receives your redemption request in "good order" as described below, it will issue a check based on the next determined NAV minus the CDSC and/or redemption fee, if any, following your redemption request.
 The redemption proceeds normally will be sent by mail or by wire within three business days after receipt of a request in "good order."
 If you purchase shares using a check and soon after request a redemption, your redemption proceeds will not be sent until the check used for your purchase has cleared your bank (usually within 10 days of the purchase date).
 Redemption proceeds are typically paid in cash from the proceeds of the sale of portfolio securities, although the Fund has the right to limit each shareholder to cash redemptions of \$250,000 or 1% of the Fund's NAV, whichever is less, within a 90-day period.
 Any additional redemption proceeds would be made in readily marketable securities (see "Redemptions in Kind" above).
 These redemption methods are used regularly and may also be used in stressed market conditions.
 The Fund will charge a 1% redemption fee on redemptions within 30 days of purchase.
 See Redemption Fee for additional details.